devopsdays/devopsdays-web/content/events/2023-geneva/program/natalie-godec.md

 Talk_date = ""
 Talk_start_time = ""
 Talk_end_time = ""
-Title = "Data engineers are from Mars, Platform engineers are from Venus: how do I build a common language?"
-Type = "talk"
+Title = "Data engineers are from Mars, Platform engineers are from Venus: how do I build a common language?
+(AULA)" Type = "talk"
 Speakers = ["natalie-godec"]
 +++